wp-seopress/wp-seopress-public/readme.txt

 == Description ==

 <h3>Best SEO plugin for WordPress fully integrated with all page builders and themes!</h3>
-<h3>Now with AI (GPT 4) to automagically generate meta title, description and alternative texts for images!</h3>
+<h3>Now with AI (GPT-4o, GPT-4 Turbo / Vision and GPT 3.5 Turbo) to automagically generate meta title, description and alternative texts for images!</h3>

 SEOPress is a powerful WordPress SEO plugin to optimize your SEO, boost your traffic, improve social sharing, build custom HTML and XML Sitemaps, create optimized breadcrumbs, add schemas / Google Structured data types, manage 301 redirections and so much more.<br>